steveblue/angular2-rollup/README.md

 - Is the library formatted with UMD modules?
     YES: Include the necessary library files in `closure.conf`
     NO: You must include the library globally via `<head>` or `SystemJS`.
         Add the necessary externs to `closure.externs.js`

 ### How do I load a library in index.html?

-If a library must be loaded prior to bootstrap, add the folder name in `ngr.config.js` to have it copied into `build/lib` during the build.
-It is optimal to only include the library files you need for production, not entire folders.
+If a library must be loaded prior to bootstrap, add the folder name in `ngr.config.js` to have it copied into `dist` directory during the build.

-Add the script in the `<head>` or you can include third party dependencies with `SystemJS` instead of the `<head>`.
+Add the script in the `<head>` or you can include third party dependencies with `SystemJS`.

 ```
 <script>